puppetlabs/bolt/pre-docs/bolt_configure_orchestrator.md

 -   Install the bolt\_shim module in a PE environment.

--   Set PE RBAC permissions for all tasks.
+-   Assign task permissions to a user role.

 -   Adjust the orchestrator configuration files, as needed.